wso2/docs-is/en/docs/sample-use-cases/multi-factor-authentication.md

 ## Try it out

-Let's access the **Pickup-Dispatch** application and try login.
+Let's access the **Pickup-Dispatch** application and proceed to sign in.

-1. Copy the `http://localhost:8080/saml2-web-app-pickup-dispatch.com` URL to your web browser to access the Pickup Dispatch application.
+1. Copy the `http://localhost:8080/saml2-web-app-pickup-dispatch.com` URL to your web browser to access the **Pickup-Dispatch** application.

-2. Click **Log in** to access the first authentication step proided by WSO2 Identity Server.
+2. Click **Log in** to access the first authentication step provided by WSO2 Identity Server.

     ![Pickup Dispatch application login]({{base_path}}/assets/img/get-started/qsg-sso-dispatch-login.png)

-3. Enter either of the following credentials to sign in to the application.
+3. Enter either of the following credentials to sign in to the
+    application:

     ``` bash
     Manager  --> Username: cameron | Password: cameron123